Community Partners FAQs

 How does the VSLC track my hours?

-In order to track your hours, you first need to complete a EBLAST Request Form.
-This will put you into our database.
-Next, you will complete a Service Hours Form for all of your service.
+In order to track your hours, you will need to complete a Service Hours Form for all of your service.
 We will verify your service and place it onto your transcript.
 When you need your Service Transcript, you will fill out an Official Service Transcript Request at least 10 days before it is needed.